Speed Up Test Execution

 Enable Server-Side Caching

-option doesn’t cache HTML page content and assets heavier than 5 MB.
+option doesn’t cache HTML content and assets heavier than 5 MB.